PSORLab/Chemical_Engineering_Analysis_Notebooks/README.md

 context.
 This content was originally developed for the junior level, Chemical Engineering Analysis course at the University of Connecticut through funding provided by a Mini Grant from the CACHE Organization.

-This original course made use of Dorfman and Daotidis's "Numerical Methods with Chemical Engineering Applications" as a primary textbook.
+This original course made use of Dorfman and Daoutidis's "Numerical Methods with Chemical Engineering Applications" as a primary textbook.
 A list of the chapters of Dorfman and Daoutidis that correspond to each tutorial is provided below.
 We should, however, note that the enclosed material was designed to be used in a stand-alone fashion and may be readily integrated into other courses.

 - Tutorial \#0 (Introduction to Matlab/Julia) - N/A
 - Tutorial \#1 (Linear Algebraic Systems) - Chapter 2